If an Italian tells you non ci piove, it doesn't mean they're advising you to leave your umbrella at home.

 It's much better than it was before the renovation, that's for sure.

-But is most often used with su (on) - 'on this/this fact there's no doubt'.
+But is most often used after su (on) - 'on this/this fact there's no doubt'.

 - Sto pensando di regalare a Leo un vecchio giradischi per il suo compleanno, credo che gli piacerebbe.